western/http-up/README.md

 ## Magic file index.html inside any folder

-If you put inside folder file index.html, it will be return as context
+If you put inside folder index.html, it will be return as context

 ## History